laravelcompany/phpteacher.com/src/content/posts/seo-casses.md

 ---
-title: "My Proven SEO Case Studies: From E-Commerce to Automotive & Local Services"
+title: "Proven SEO Case Studies: From E-Commerce to Automotive & Local Services"
 description: "Real-world SEO wins: See how we scaled an e-commerce site from 5K to 11K monthly visitors, boosted an auto service brand with 3.8M+ impressions, and drove hundreds of calls via Google Business Profiles."
 pubDate: "2025-08-21 12:00:00"
-category: "SEO Case Studies"
+category: "seo"
 banner: "https://i.imgur.com/daAuu0a.png"
 tags: [
 "SEO",